 Frequently Asked Questions

 Yes!
-You can be an intern in the summer, from May to August.
-Internship credits can be earned through Option 1 or through The Washington Center (Option 3).
-Please be advised that summer internships for credit are treated like summer courses for credit.
-There will be associated fees with receiving credit for summer internships.
-Please refer to the Registrar’s Office website for more information on summer tuition and fees.
+You can be an intern from May to August.
+Please be advised that summer credit-earning internships are treated like summer courses; there will be associated fees.
+Refer to UConn Summer Session for more information on summer tuition and fees.
 We cannot assign retroactive credit so you must be enrolled in the internship class before completing the hours for the internship.

 Can I receive credit in the current semester for an internship I completed in the past?

+No. No retroactive credit will be given for internship work undertaken without being properly enrolled in advance.
 To receive credit for an internship, students must enroll in the appropriate course(s) prior to undertaking the work.
-No retroactive credit will be given for internship work undertaken without being properly enrolled in advance.

 Can I receive credit for a paid internship?

 The Department of Political Science does not forbid monetary payment for internship work, provided that such payment is incidental to the experiential learning to be gained from the work.
-The Department of Political Science strictly adheres to the CLAS policy on internships.
+The department strictly adheres to the CLAS policy on internships.
 View the internship policy on the CLAS Academic Services Center's website.

 What if I do not meet the eligibility requirements to receive credit for my internship through the Department of Political Science?

-Students who do not meet the eligibility requirements explained above may contact the Center for Career Development to find out more about how to earn credit through that department for an internship.
+Students who do not meet the eligibility requirements may contact the Center for Career Development (CCD) to find out more about how to earn credit through the CCD or another department.

 Should I still do an internship if I am not going to receive credit for it?

-Absolutely.
-It is always important to learn as much as you can.
+Absolutely!
 Internships provide practical experience that may not be learned in the classroom.
-And, it can always be a great resume builder!
+And it can always be a great resume builder!